Bake or Break

 If you’re a regular BoB visitor, you know that I usually suggest baking with unsalted butter.
 These shortbread cookies are one of my few exceptions.
 With so few ingredients, I find that the flavor is better when using salted butter versus using unsalted butter and adding salt.

-For those times you find yourself with only unsalted butter in your refrigerator, you can certainly use that and add 1/2 teaspoon of salt.
+That said, for those times that you find yourself with only unsalted butter in your refrigerator, you can certainly use that and add 1/2 teaspoon of salt.

 How to Make 3-Ingredient Shortbread Cookies

 It’s so easy to whip up a batch of these shortbread cookies!
 Here’s how to make them as cutout cookies.
-See below this section for instructions for making them as drop cookies or bars.
+See the variations section below for instructions on how to make them as drop cookies or bars.

-Finish mixing.
-Place the dough on a lightly floured surface, and use your hands to finish mixing the dough.
-Gather it together and form into a disc.
+• Finish mixing the dough.
+Place the dough on a lightly floured surface, and use your hands to finish mixing it.
+Gather it together and form it into a disc.

-Chill.
-Wrap the dough in plastic wrap, and chill for an hour.
+• Chill the dough.
+Wrap the dough in plastic wrap, and let it chill for an hour.

-Roll and cut the cookies.
+• Roll and cut the cookies.
 Place the dough on a lightly floured surface, and use a rolling pin to roll it to 1/4-inch thickness.
 Use a 2-inch cookie cutter to cut out the cookies.
-Gather and re-roll the cookies once, and cut out the remaining cookies.
-Place the cookies on the prepared pans, leaving about 2 inches between cookies.
+Gather and re-roll the dough once, and cut out the remaining cookies.
+Place the cookies on the prepared pans, leaving about 2 inches between each one.
 If you want to add sprinkles to the tops, do that now.

-Bake.
-Place one pan of cookies in the heated oven, and bake 15 to 18 minutes.
+• Bake.
+Place one pan of cookies in the heated oven, and bake them for 15 to 18 minutes.
 When the edges of the cookies have browned, they’re ready to come out of the oven.
-Repeat with the remaining cookies, keeping the remaining dough refrigerated between baking batches.
+Repeat with the remaining cookies, keeping the unbaked dough refrigerated between baking batches.

-Cool.
+• Let the cookies cool.
 Place the pan on a wire rack and allow the cookies to cool for 5 minutes.
-Then remove the cookies from the pan and place directly on a wire rack to cool completely.
+Then, remove the cookies from the pan, and place them directly on a wire rack to cool completely.

-The cutout versions of these cookies are a favorite of mine, but you can also make them other ways, too.
+The cutout version of these cookies is my favorite way to make them, but you can try other ways, too.
 For a classic shortbread look, bake them as thick bars in a square pan.
 To skip the rolling and cutting steps, use a cookie scoop to make drop cookies.
 Here are the details:

 Topping Ideas